5 Times it Makes Sense to Apply to Only One MBA Program

 The decision to apply to only one MBA program can make sense for a person who has a very particular career path–say, healthcare, technology, real estate, etc. You might be very interested in a specific program offered by one school, or a teaching method, or a set of professors.

-If you can determine which MBA program will likely connect you with the company you want to work for, and if that company only recruits at one program, then there’s probably only one place you really want to earn the degree.
+If you can determine which MBA program will likely connect you with the company you want to work for, and if that company only recruits at one program, then there’s probably only one place you want to earn the degree.

 One former client, Jeremy, had a good job at a tech startup in Menlo Park.
-He only wanted to remain in that world – exploring other startups, networking with tech entrepreneurs and executives, and remaining looped into that scene.
+He only wanted to remain in that world – exploring other startups, networking with tech entrepreneurs and executives, and staying looped into that scene.

-Intuition: Some applicants have had their heart set on a single school ever since the idea of pursuing an MBA first started percolating.
-If you fall into this camp, you’ll have an easier time than many other applicants explaining to the admissions committee why X program truly is the only place for you.
+Some applicants have had their heart set on a single school since the idea of pursuing an MBA first started percolating.
+If you fall into this camp, you’ll have an easier time than many other applicants explaining why “X” program truly is the only place for you.

-Showing how you are a good fit for the program, and proving your utter commitment to attending that school, reassures the admissions committee that you will accept an offer of admission if given the chance.
-The admissions committee always had yield in the back of their minds when making admissions offers, and no school likes it when accepted candidates turn them down for a competing program.
+Showing how you are a good fit for the program, and proving your utter commitment to attending that school, reassures the admissions committee that you will accept an offer of admission if given a chance.
+The admissions committee always have yield in the back of their minds when making admissions offers.
+No school likes it when accepted candidates turn them down for a competing program.